-If you’re more on the beginner side of things, aim to start with 5 total rounds (getting up to 5 reps of the squat jump and sprawl).
+If you’re more on the beginner side of things, aim to start with five total rounds (getting up to five reps of the squat jump and sprawl).

-As you get more comfortable and conditioned, consider upping to 7-8 rounds, and from there 10.
+As you get more comfortable and conditioned, consider upping to seven-eight rounds, and from there 10.

-Even if most weeks you stick to 5, consider upping to 7 every few workouts, to add some aerobic challenge.
+Even if most weeks you stick to five, consider upping to seven every few workouts to add some extra aerobic challenge.